myon98/98fmplayer/README.md

 * FMP: FM, SSG, Rhythm, ADPCM, PPZ8, PDZF supported
 * This is just a byproduct of reverse-engineering formats, and its emulation is much worse than PMDWin, WinFMP
 * FM always generated in 55467Hz (closest integer to 7987200 / 144), SSG always generated in 249600Hz and downsampled with sinc filter (Never linear interpolates harmonics-rich signal like square wave)
+* FM generation bit-perfect with actual OPNA/OPN3 chip under limited conditions including stereo output when 4 <= ALG (Envelope is not bit-perfect yet, attack is bit-perfect only when AR >= 21)
 * SSGEG, Hardware LFO not supported
 * PPZ8: linear interpolation only (same as PMDWin/WinFMP, much better than original ppz8.com which only did nearest-neighbor interpolation)